 Faculty-student communication is vital.
-In addition to individual faculty advisors, students may provide input to faculty through the Occupational Therapy and Science Council (OTSC) Faculty Liaisons.
-These representatives from the Chan Division of Occupational Science and Occupational Therapy student organization are invited to provide input at faculty meetings, ensuring student involvement and influence upon the Division and the curriculum.
+In addition to providing input to individual faculty advisors and/or other faculty members, students may provide input to faculty through the Occupational

+Therapy and Science Council (OTSC) Faculty Liaisons.
+These representatives from the Chan Division of Occupational Science and Occupational Therapy student organization meet regularly with faculty and staff representatives, ensuring student involvement and influence upon the Division and the curriculum.

-DIVERSITY, ACCESS, AND EQUITY
+7. DIVERSITY, ACCESS, AND EQUITY

 The Chan Division values and promotes diversity, access, and equity in all programs and activities.
-To that end, the Division has appointed an Associate Chair of Diversity, Access, and Equity (DAE) and formed the DAE Committee with participation from faculty, staff, and students of the Chan Division.
+To that end, the Division has appointed an Associate Chair of Diversity, Access, and Equity (DAE), Dr. Jesús Díaz, and formed the DAE Committee with participation from faculty, staff, and students of the Chan Division.
 Priorities include:

-- developing and maintaining an accessible, inclusive, diverse, equitable, and supportive climate within the Chan Division for all students, staff, and faculty - recruiting and retaining diverse faculty, staff, and students - supporting teaching faculty in the development and implementation of best practices for inclusive pedagogy, creating inclusive classroom and field settings, and facilitating student growth as responsive and reflective clinicians

-- providing culturally relevant, inclusive, and responsive interventions across our clinical practices and Chan affiliated sites - addressing health disparities and improving lives throughout our research endeavors
+- developing and maintaining an accessible, inclusive, diverse, equitable, and supportive climate within the Chan Division for all students, staff, and faculty - recruiting and retaining diverse faculty, staff, and students - supporting teaching faculty in the development and implementation of best practices for inclusive pedagogy, creating inclusive classroom and field settings, and facilitating student growth as responsive and reflective clinicians - providing culturally relevant, inclusive, and responsive interventions across our clinical practices and Chan affiliated sites - addressing health disparities and improving lives throughout our research endeavors

-Students are invited and encouraged to participate across these efforts.
+Students are invited and encouraged to participate in these efforts.
 For more information, visit the Chan DAE website at https://chan.usc.edu/about-us/dae.